oatmeelsquares/SP25_DS5111_rn7ena/README.md

 ## Lab 2: Automating initializing a VM

-To initialize a new vm, please follow these steps:
+To initialize a new Ubuntu vm, please follow these steps:

 ### Access latest packages